kuznetsov-radio/gximagecomputing/README.md

 ### EBTEL Table Path (`GXIMAGECOMPUTING_EBTEL_PATH`)

-EBTEL is optional.
-If no EBTEL path is provided, DEM/DDM and heating tables are not used (legacy behavior: isothermal/hydrostatic fallback in the native library).
+The shared Python workflow/API now requires the EBTEL choice to be explicit:
+- pass a real `.sav` path to use DEM/DDM tables
+- pass `""` to disable DEM/DDM tables and use the native-library fallback path

+The example CLI frontends still honor `GXIMAGECOMPUTING_EBTEL_PATH` as a convenience fallback, but they emit a warning when they do so.

-If you want to use EBTEL tables, pass `--ebtel-path` explicitly or set one environment variable once per shell session:
+If you want to use that example-layer convenience, set one environment variable once per shell session:

 ```bash
 export GXIMAGECOMPUTING_EBTEL_PATH="$SSW/packages/gx_simulator/euv/ebtel/ebtel_ss.sav"